Frequently Asked Questions

 I’m interested in joining.
 Do I need to visit first?

-Yes, come along to an open evening which happen on Thursdays from 8pm, so that you can understand how we work and check it’s what you are looking for.
+Yes, come along to an open evening which happens on Thursdays from 8pm, so that you can understand how we work and check it’s what you are looking for.

 I have a one-off project to complete this week.
 Can I join and use the space immediately?